FINDING A SERIES OR AN AUTHOR:

 Hunter's Heart (9/2013)

-This post was revised and updated on 1/22/13 to include a review of the third novel in the series, Black Moon.
-That review appears first, followed by an overview of the world-building and reviews of the first two novels and the e-novella:
+This post was revised and updated on 1/9/15 to include a review of Wolf's Fall, the sixth novel in the series.
+That review appears first, followed by an overview of the world-building and reviews of the first five novels and the e-novella.

 This book concludes the love story of Dr. Mackenzie (Mac) Grant and the sorcerer/were-panther Kalen Black that began in the e-novella, "Black Magic."
 In that story, Kalen and Mac were attacked and injured by Malik's Sluagh monsters, giving Malik an entry into both their minds.
 Malik is the villainous Unseelie Fae megalomaniac who is at the heart of the shifter experiments being carried on in various laboratories, with the goal of producing unbeatable soldiers whom Malik will lead to world domination.
 (There always seems to be an arrogant someone in these paranormal series who wants to take over the world.)
 To protect Mac, Kalen gave her his magical pentacle pendant, but that left him vulnerable.
 Now, Kalen constantly hears Malik's evil voice in his mind as Malik attempts to lure him over to the dark side.